ilario23/PWA-GoNuts/docs/HOOKS_GUIDE.md

 # Hooks & Development Guide

-This guide explains how to develop new features using the Antigravity hook ecosystem.
+This guide explains how to develop new features using the GoNuts hook ecosystem.

 ## The Golden Rule
 **"Read from Disk, Sync in Background."**